6 Reasons Why You Should Be Investing In Robotic Process Automation

 ‘Know Your Customer’ or KYC for short, is very important for financial services and gambling sectors.
 It is the process of properly verifying the identity of customers to minimise the risk of fraudulent or illegal trading activities.

-Here is an example of how Ladbrokes deployed RPA to verify their customer details to conform with KYC regulations.
+Here is an example of how Ladbrokes deployed RPA to verify their customer details to conform to KYC regulations.